Understanding the Denial Process in Emergency Department and Inpatient Settings

 7. Preventing and Addressing Denials

 Hospitals can mitigate denials by ensuring timely authorizations, real-time documentation review, and proper application of InterQual or MCG criteria.
-When denials do occur, they can be overturned through peer-to-peer reviews and formal appeals that include clinical justification and regulatory references.
+When denials do occur, they can be overturned through peer-to-peer reviews and formal appeals.

 8. How bServed Helps